ldwxlnx/FeatureCoPP/README.md

 ## Related Projects

-FeatureCoPP is succesfully used in [PCLocator](https://github.com/ekuiter/PCLocator).
+FeatureCoPP is successfully used in [PCLocator](https://github.com/ekuiter/PCLocator).

 ## Related Publications